 The Women's Center was initially conceived by Zebib Sultan and a few other women from the community, upon completing a human rights course through Amnesty International Israel.
 Working alongside existing organizations in Israel and abroad, the Center was able to acquire the physical space and support necessary to open its doors in June 2012.

-The center is currently headed by our director Helen Kidane, an Eritrean asylum seeker, community activist and mother.
-Helen is a key player in the work of the center and various community efforts.
+The center is currently headed by our director Eden Tesfamariam, an Eritrean asylum seeker, community activist and mother.
+Eden is a key player in the work of the center and various community efforts.
 In collaboration with fellow Eritrean community leaders, as well as local and international NGOs, she is integral to designing and locating the necessary programs, initiatives, volunteers, workers, health services and much more for the community.

 This short video explains the job and efforts of the Center and the essential work being done here.
 To learn more about how to support us, click here.

-The Center offers various programs self-led by Eritrean women.
+The Center offers various programs self-led by Eritrean women and volunteers.
 The community has identified four main umbrellas as the key topics of interest.

 The first is Women's Vocational Training.
 This includes specific crafts such as hairdressing, and also general knowledge surrounding finances and budgeting.